Joshua J. Reay (1983-2018)

 He attended Waterville High School and enjoyed cooking, pool, hanging with friends and relatives.

-Joshua is survived by his girlfriend, Gloria Pressey of Waterville; mother, Karen (Dixon) Reay and significant other Mark Mercier of Norridgewock; sister, Melissa Reay and significant other Chris Meade of Norridgewock; half-brother, Benjamin Reay Jr. of St. Pete, Florida; grandparents, Alphonso Sr. and Beverly Dixon of Norridgewock; grandmother, Marylyn Taylor of Readfield; 4 uncles, Al Dixon Jr. of Norridgewock, Linwood Reay and wife Sue of Readfield, Aaron J. Dixon and wife Shannon of Waterville, James R. Dixon of Augusta; a very special friend, Tim Crews; several nieces, nephews, great uncles and aunts.
+Joshua is survived by his girlfriend, Gloria Pressey of Waterville; mother, Karen (Dixon) Reay and significant other Mark Mercier of Norridgewock; sister, Melissa Reay and significant other Chris Meade of Norridgewock; half-brother, Benjamin Reay Jr. of St. Pete, Florida; grandparents, Alphonso Sr. and Beverly Dixon of Norridgewock; grandmother, Marylyn Taylor of Readfield; 4 uncles, Al Dixon Jr. and fiancée Zelma Gould of Norridgewock, Linwood Reay and wife Sue of Readfield, Aaron J. Dixon and wife Shannon of Waterville, James R. Dixon of Augusta; a favorite uncle and aunt, Raymond and Lenore Smith and their son, Mike Smith; a very special friend, Tim Crews; several nieces, nephews, great uncles and aunts.
 He was predeceased in March 2008 by his infant son, Caleb Joshua Reay; and grandfather, Linwood Reay; and father, Benjamin Reay, Sr.

 A Celebration of Life will be held Monday, September 17, 2018 at 12:00 pm at 186 Smithfield Road, Norridgewock.